-PHYS 151L College Physics Laboratory I (1) KCC AA/DY
+PHYS 151L College Physics Laboratory I (1) KCC AA/DY and KCC AS/NS

-3 hours lab per week Prerequisite(s): A grade of "C" or higher or concurrent enrollment in PHYS 151.
+Prerequisite(s): A grade of "C" or higher or concurrent enrollment in PHYS 151.

 PHYS 151L is designed to provide the students a hands-on experience in the experimental analysis, physical observation and measurements in the kinematics and dynamics of motion, heat and thermodynamics.
 The course emphasis is on measurement techniques and analysis of data.